TassianaMilka/Html-and-Css_website/README.md

 2.Menu almost the same, but it was faster in a matter of time.

-# Items more time faster to get the completion of everything.
+# Items more time faster to get the completion of everything

 1.It was the Button.